The Girls on the Bus: Recurring

+Episodes

 Production

-The series first began development in August 2019 at Netflix, which is inspired by the novel Chasing Hilary by Amy Chozick, who developed the series with Julie Plec.
-However, by September 2021, Netflix dropped the series, which would move over to The CW and receiving a rework by Chozick and Plec.
+The series first began development in August 2019 at Netflix, inspired by the novel Chasing Hillary by Amy Chozick, who created the series with Julie Plec.
+However, by September 2021, Netflix had dropped the series, which would then move over to The CW and receive a rework by Chozick and Plec.
 The series would again change networks in February 2022 to HBO Max, where it was issued a series order.
 Melissa Benoist would enter negotiations to star in the series that same month as well as serve as a producer.
 In June, Rina Mimoun joined the series to serve as showrunner, while Benoist would be confirmed to participate in the series and Natasha Behnam was cast.
 In July, Christina Elmore joined the cast.
 The following month, Brandon Scott was added to the main cast, while Scott Foley and Griffin Dunne were among several additions to the recurring cast.
 CNN anchor Abby Phillip would also join the production to serve as a consultant.
 In September, Carla Gugino would join in a lead role, and Mark Consuelos would join in a recurring role in October.

 Production on the series had begun by October 1, 2022, when Chozick announced on Instagram that filming had wrapped on the pilot episode.
+On May 24, 2024, Max canceled the series after one season.

+Release

+The series premiered on March 14, 2024, launching with its first two episodes, followed by a new episode every week until May 9 on Max.

+Reception

+The review aggregator website Rotten Tomatoes reported a 55% approval rating with an average rating of 6.4/10, based on 20 critic reviews.
+The website's critics consensus reads, "The Girls on the Bus goes round and round a fictionalized campaign trail with high drama and ideals to spare, although it swerves bumpily between its frothy and civic-minded lanes."
+Metacritic assigned a score of 64 out of 100 based on 12 critics, indicating "generally favorable reviews".